Royal New Zealand Navy: Current

-Combat Force
+Naval Combat Force

 The Combat Force consists of two Anzac-class frigates: HMNZS Te Kaha and HMNZS Te Mana.
-Initially, two more frigates were planned, but this was cancelled due to the political pressure surrounding defence expenditure following the New Zealand breakup of military relations with ANZUS.
-Both ships are based at the Devonport Naval Base in Auckland.
+Two more frigates were planned, but were cancelled due to political pressure surrounding defence expenditure following the New Zealand breakup of military relations with ANZUS in 1986.
 HMNZS Te Kaha was commissioned on 26 July 1997 and HMNZS Te Mana on 10 December 1999.
-The specifications and armaments of the two ships are identical.
-Both ships completed refits in 2020 and 2022 respectively.
+Both ships completed the frigate systems upgrade in 2020 and 2022 respectively.

-Patrol Force
+Naval Patrol Force

-The Patrol Force consists of two offshore and two inshore patrol vessels.
+The Patrol Force consists of two offshore patrol vessels (OPVs) and two inshore patrol vessels (IPVs).
 The Patrol Force is responsible for policing New Zealand's Exclusive Economic Zone, one of the largest in the world.
 In addition, the Patrol Force provides assistance to a range of civilian government agencies, including the Department of Conservation, New Zealand Customs and Police, Ministry of Fisheries and others.
-The Patrol Force consists of:
+Originally two OPVs and four IPVs were acquired under Project Protector, but two of the four were sold to Ireland in 2022.
+The Patrol Force in 2025 consists of: